lassepe/pandoc-revealjs-clean/README.md

 ## Usage

-1. Clone this repository: `git clone --recursive https://github.com/lassepe/pandoc-revealjs-clean`
+1. Clone this repository: `git clone -https://github.com/lassepe/pandoc-revealjs-clean`
+2. From the project root, run `./setup.sh`
-2. Build `slides.md` by running `pandoc-compose` in the project root.
+3. Build `slides.md` by running `pandoc-compose` in the project root.
+4. [Optional] Launch the node server for live updates: `npm start --prefix assets/reveal.js`

 ## More Information: